mozilla/nunjucks/docs/templating.md

 ### batch

-A filter that batches items.It returns a list of lists with the given number of items.
+Batch returns a list of lists with the given number of items:

 **Input**